 Has Enagic been shut down or fined by regulators?

-No. No regulatory action has resulted in Enagic being shut down, fined, or found guilty of fraud in any jurisdiction.
-The documented actions all involved distributor conduct and resulted in cooperative responses from Enagic rather than enforcement penalties.
+No regulatory action by the FTC, DSSRC, or BBB has resulted in Enagic being shut down, fined, or found guilty of fraud.
+The TCPA settlement was a civil class action resolved by agreement, not a regulatory fine or criminal finding.
+All documented actions involved distributor conduct and resulted in cooperative responses from Enagic.